upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 While you could directly create claims on your control plane via it's API server, this baseline architecture recommends designating a git repo to be the source for all Crossplane claims that should exist on a control plane.
 Similar to configuring the definition for your control plane’s configuration, this pattern allows you to use GitOps tools like ArgoCD or Flux to continuously sync the resources that are desired from your control plane.
 For this architecture to function properly, the interfaces to your control plane need to be able to create Crossplane claim .yamls and submit it to the repos being monitored by your GitOps tooling.

 For a complete guide to integrating frontend interfaces with your control plane see the [Interface Integrations > Platform Frontends](../../interface-integrations/platform-frontends) topic in this framework.

+## Control Plane performance characteristics

+We've extensively tested control planes and have observed the following performance characteristics.
+Use these as a benchmark to inform what you can realistically achieve on a single control plane.

 ## Next Steps